aimacode/aima-java/aima-core/README.txt

     }
 }}}

-For further information about code design, see the [Wiki] (https://github.com/aimacode/aima-java/wiki).
+For further information about code design, see the [https://github.com/aimacode/aima-java/wiki Wiki].

 == Logic Notes ==
 To use First Order Logic, first you need to create an instance of aima.core.logic.fol.domain.FOLDomain which collects the FOL Constants, Prredicates, and Function etc... that you use to solve a particular problem.